8 of India's most beautiful waterfalls

 From thunderous cascades and mile-wide torrents to cliffside chutes, India's waterfalls are in their own league.

-Heading from north to south, here are eight of the most beautiful:
+Heading from north to south, here are eight of the most beautiful where you travel there:

 Nohkalikai Falls